flightlessmango/MangoHud/README.md

     - [Local visualization: `mangoplot`](#local-visualization-mangoplot)
   - [Metrics support by GPU vendor/driver](#metrics-support-by-gpu-vendordriver)

-## Installation - Build from source
+## Installation by building from source

----

-If you wish to compile MangoHud to keep up to date with any changes - first clone this repository and cd into it:
+Clone this repository and `cd` into it:

 ```
 git clone --recurse-submodules https://github.com/flightlessmango/MangoHud.git
 cd MangoHud
 ```

-Using Meson to install "manually":
+Using Meson to install manually:

 ```
 meson build